dwrobel/flatcam/README.md

 - the context menu for the Tabs in notebook and PlotTabArea is launched now on right mouse click on tabs themselves
 - fixed an error when trying to view the source file and there is no object selected
+- updated the Objects menu signals so whenever an object is (de)selected in the Project Tab, it's state will reflect the (un)checked state of the actions in the Object menu

 18.10.2019